-The SF 50 is the official form the government uses to determine your retirement eligibility and to calculate your retirement pension.
+The SF 50 is the official form the government uses to determine your retirement eligibility and to calculate your federal retirement pension.

 What is the SF50?